Our Parents

 3. Make sure they’re a fiduciary

-For that reason, a fiduciary is the way to go.
-You can narrow your search down to just fiduciaries by looking for financial advisors that say they’re “fee-only” or that show up in the NAPFA search above.
+For this reason, fiduciaries are usually the best financial advisors for seniors.
+This is true even if you need financial advice for low-income seniors or families.
+You can narrow your search down to just fiduciaries by looking for financial advisors that say they’re “fee-only” or that show up in the NAPFA database.

 Talk with a Senior Care Advisor